JR-959/Cplusplus/README.md

 Program reads integer values from a text file named "maxMin01.txt" and writes out the largest and smallest values found.
 Numbers in the file may be separated by blanks or line breaks.
-Run the program a 2nd time reading from "maxMin02.txt".
-Run the program a 3rd time reading from "maxMin03.txt".

 * **Lab 6 Part #2**
 ###